History of the St Kilda Football Club: Stan Alves era: 1994–98

 Under Stan Alves, there was little immediate indication that the club was about to turn the corner.
 A combination of continued financial pressures and unpredictable factors, such as the loss of glamour full forward Lockett to Sydney, made St Kilda's long-term prospects begin to look precarious.

-In the 1994 premership season St Kilda finished 13th on the ladder out of 15 teams in a disappointing season.
+In the 1994 premiership season St Kilda finished 13th on the ladder out of 15 teams in a disappointing season.
 The following 1995 season, St Kilda once again disappointed as they finished 14th out of 16 teams.
 St Kilda won the 1996 Ansett Australia Cup pre-season competition with a 58-point defeat of reigning day premiers Carlton.
-The team had wins over Hawthorn in the round of 16, Adelaide in the quarter finals, West Coast in the semi-finals and defeated Carlton in the final 20-10 (130) to 10-12 (72) in front of 66,888 people at Waverley Park, with Nicky Winmar winning the Michael Tuck Medal for the player judged best on ground.
+The team had wins over Hawthorn in the round of 16, Adelaide in the quarter-finals, West Coast in the semi-finals and defeated Carlton in the final 20-10 (130) to 10-12 (72) in front of 66,888 people at Waverley Park, with Nicky Winmar winning the Michael Tuck Medal for the player judged best on ground.
 In the 1996 season St Kilda disappointed its supporters after a promising pre-season competition to find itself finished 10th after round 22.
 St Kilda won just 10 games for the season.

 In the 1997 premiership season, St Kilda had a consistent home and away season.
 St Kilda qualified for the 1997 finals series in first position at the end of the home and away rounds with 15 wins and 7 losses and winning the minor premiership for the second time in the club's history.
 At the end of the 1997 season Robert Harvey won the league's highest individual award, the Brownlow Medal, with a total of 26 votes.